-The exhibit is accompanied by artwork from South Valley students today.
+The exhibit is accompanied by artwork from South Valley students today and was curated by emerging museum professionals, students in the University of Lincoln, Nebraska Museum Exhibit Design spring 2022 course.
 There is also an opportunity for local groups, schools, or clubs to participate in a future exhibit and book that will pick up the task of documenting our communities, almost 70 years later.

 Join us for this special view into the joyous and sacred nature of our time together, seen through youth’s eyes.
-Fiestas in our Mountain Villages is on exhibit July 29 – September 24, 2022.
+Fiestas in our Mountain Villages was on exhibit July 29, 2022 – September 24, 2022.

 Submissions for the response exhibit will be accepted through summer 2023.
 Curricular support, in-school visits, and guided tours are available.